awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troubleshooting.md

    + Device configuration, such as JSON configuration files in the `/configs/` folder\.
    + Device interface\.
 Check the logs to determine which interface is failing\.
    + Device tooling\.
 Make sure that the toolchains for building and flashing the device are installed and configured correctly\.
-   + Make sure that you have a clean, cloned version of the FreeRTOS source code\.
+   + For FRQ 1\.x\.x make sure that a clean, cloned version of the FreeRTOS source code is available\.
 FreeRTOS releases are tagged according to the FreeRTOS version\.
 To clone a specific version of the code, use the following commands:

      ```
      git clone --branch version-number https://github.com/aws/amazon-freertos.git